Protection Command: Branches

 In April 2015, the branches of Protection Command and elements of Security Command were merged into two distinct branches under the control of Protection Command: Royalty and Specialist Protection (RaSP; a merger of Royalty Protection and Specialist Protection) and Parliamentary and Diplomatic Protection (PaDP; a merger of the Diplomatic Protection Group and the Palace of Westminster Division of Security Command).

 Royalty and Specialist Protection

+With several palaces within the Metropolitan Police District, the Met provided special protection officers to the royal family from its beginnings in 1829, with these usually selected from its Special Branch after its formation in 1884.
+Royalty protection officers at that time were attached for administrative purposes to "A" Division, although they were part of A8 Branch within "A" Department at New Scotland Yard.

-The Royalty and Specialist Protection (RaSP) was formed following a merger of the Royalty Protection Command (SO14) with the Specialist Protection Command (SO1) in April 2015.
+This changed in 1978 when the Royalty Protection Branch was formed as a separate non-divisional specialist unit.
+That later became a Command numbered SO14 within Specialist Operations and was finally merged with the Specialist Protection Command (SO1) in April 2015 to form Royalty and Specialist Protection (RaSP).

 The department has three service areas: